The difficulty and rewards of staying the course

 March 28, 2024

 In investing, it’s common to hear warnings of bubbles and impending bear markets.
-In our prior market commentaries, we sought to raise advisor awareness of this through our Three B mental model, as some businesses are incentivized to grab your attention by capitalizing on known investor fears and loss-aversion tendencies.
+In our prior market commentaries, we sought to raise advisor awareness of this through our Three B mental model (business incentives, biology, and behavior), as some businesses are incentivized to grab your attention by capitalizing on known investor fears and loss-aversion tendencies.
 Together, these can lead to short-term actions that go against long-term objectives.

 To be clear, it has been very hard to know what the future will hold for the markets.
 At some point, there will inevitably be another bear market, and those calling for it may seem prescient.
 However, many fail to consider the full holding period returns in their evaluation; in other words, the market’s return from the rise of bear market sentiment, through the bear market, and subsequent recovery.
 If history and our research on tactical approaches are any guide, the headlines will likely prove premature, and staying the course is likely to be a better solution than trying to time markets.